Creating Original Colour Palettes

 By moving the camera close, the object and ice become one world, the story of the object on a new trajectory, away from confines of scale and place.
 The introduction of frozen water with object forever alters the way I know these objects and sharpens my curiosity for how materials can interact.

-Needing to reclaim my freezer, I leave the ice to melt fully, a little sad to see the end of my ice objects, the found objects slowly revealing their original state, with no harm done.
+Needing to reclaim my freezer, I leave the ice to melt fully, feeling a little sad to see the end of my ice objects.
+Slowly, the found objects reveal their original state, with no harm done.
 I document a few stages of the thaw.
 As ice melts around the surface of the objects, I am able to extract the items from the ice, leaving indents and gaps around the ice structure.
 The remaining thawing ice becomes the thing to photograph, in the daylight, its surface is reflected in the increasingly soaked paper background.

 Beyond Objects Transformed

 What will I do with my imagery of the transformed found objects?
 I’ll certainly be moving into Photoshop and working digitally with the imagery as layers.
 Something to return to in another blog.
 I also think about repeating the activity of the original walk over a series of months, collecting objects along the same path.
 Perhaps I’ll investigate new ways of transforming the assemblages, using different mediums besides water to see the objects anew.

 Before I find a home for my own found objects and reflect on their journey, I delve into research about artists who continually work with object, material and their transformation.
 I’ll leave you with a few examples of painting, installation, sculpture and sound all incorporating the sculptural elements of water and light…

 Bomb Falling into Water 1942 Leonard Rosoman, Tate Britain

 Single Cloud Collection, 2012, Leandro Erlich

 Fake Swimming Pool by Leandro Erlich, 2004, 21st Century Art Museum, Japan